flutter/packages/packages/in_app_purchase/in_app_purchase_android/README.md

 ## Alternative/UserChoice Billing

-Alternative and UserChoice billing from google play is exposed from this package.
-Using this feature requires google play app configuration, checking if the feature is available (`isAlternativeBillingOnlyAvailable`) and informing users that google play does not handle all aspects of purchase (`showAlternativeBillingOnlyInformationDialog`).
+Alternative and UserChoice billing from Google Play is exposed from this package.

+Using the Alternative billing only feature requires Google Play app configuration, checking if the feature is available (`isAlternativeBillingOnlyAvailable`) and informing users that Google Play does not handle all aspects of purchase (`showAlternativeBillingOnlyInformationDialog`).
 After those calls then you can call `setBillingChoice` and respond when a user attempts a purchase.

 [Google Play documentation for Alternative billing](https://developer.android.com/google/play/billing/alternative)